Non-locally discrete actions on the circle with at most $N$ fixed points

 For the second part of the statement, assume the action admits an invariant Cantor set $\Lambda\subset \T$.
 For any given $\varepsilon>0$, every element $g\in G$ which is $\varepsilon$-close to the identity must fix every gap of $\Lambda$ (that is, any connected component of the complement of $\Lambda$) whose size exceeds $\varepsilon$.
 For sufficiently small $\varepsilon$, this gives that $g$ fixes more than $N$ points, and thus $g=\idid$. \end{proof}

-\begin{lemma} Let $G< \homeo_+(\T)$ be a non-discrete subgroup with at most $N$ fixed points.
+\begin{lemma} Let $G< \homeo_+(\T)$ be a non-elementary, non-discrete subgroup with at most $N$ fixed points.
 Then, there exists a sequence of fixed-point-free elements in $G$ converging to the identity. \end{lemma}

-\begin{proof} As in the previous proof, and because of Lemma \ref{r.non-discrete_is_minimal}, we know that the action of $G$ on $\T$ is minimal.
-Using again the correspondence in Remark \ref{rem.simply}, we can assume that $G$ is proximal, as the desired property is preserved when considering finite central extensions.
-Assuming this, we remark that we can take a sequence of non-trivial elements converging to the identity whose fixed points are all contained in an arbitrarily small interval:
+\begin{proof} After Lemma \ref{r.non-discrete_is_minimal}, we know that the action of $G$ on $\T$ is minimal.
+Using again the correspondence in Remark \ref{rem.simply}, we can assume that $G$ is proximal.
+Under this additional assumption, we can take a sequence of non-trivial elements converging to the identity whose fixed points are all contained in an arbitrarily small interval:

 \begin{claim} For every interval $J\subset \T$ and every $\varepsilon>0$, there exists an element $g\in G$ which is $\varepsilon$-close to the identity and has no fixed points in the interval $J$. \end{claim}